 EURA NOVA research centre organised the third workshop on Real-time and Stream analytics in Big Data, collocated with the 2018 IEEE conference on Big Data.
 Our Research Director Sabri Skhiri talked about data management, and stream and real-time analytics.
 Thank you to our keynote speaker Fabian Hueske, and all the attendees and speakers!
 They had a great time, with captivating talks and a lot of interesting questions and comments.
+The summary of the event is available on our website.
 The slides of the opening session and the slides of the second keynote are available here.

 In the early age of the conference, IEEE Big Data was mainly focused on the big data infrastructure.
 In the following years, the conference became data science oriented, with a significant increase in the number and the complexity of data science use cases.
 When we asked how he felt about the event, Sabri explained: “I have been attending this conference since the first occurrence.
 The most important shift I have seen is really about the content.
 This year, the infrastructure papers have almost disappeared.
 On the other hand, the vast majority of the publications are on data science.
 We can really see that it is becoming a conference for ML practitioners.
 The side effect is the complexification of the discussed topics.
 Machine learning notions are supposed to be known, deep neural networks are becoming the norm.
 Going further, the authors are also good at using distributed frameworks, especially Spark.
 For them, the infrastructure is not a problem anymore, this is part of the daily job”.